How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

 These "rejected advanced solutions" share a common trait:

-They seem designed more to showcase technical capabilities than to solve business problems.
+They seem more designed to showcase technical capability than to solve business problems.

-And this is precisely the pitfall that startups or early-stage projects are most likely to fall into.
+And this is precisely the pitfall that startups or startup projects are most prone to falling into.

 Complexity is not the answer; survival is the first principle.

 More importantly, the business's need for "perfect matching" is far less urgent than imagined.
-Scenarios like hospital patient care, medical transportation, and cleaning services are essentially labor-intensive services.
-The goal of scheduling is not precise prediction but reducing wait times, avoiding extreme situations, and maintaining service quality stability.
-Rather than building intricate models, it is better to ensure that the most basic rules do not fail.
+Scenarios like hospital patient companionship, medical transportation, and cleaning services are essentially labor-intensive services.
+The goal of dispatching is not precise prediction but reducing wait times, avoiding extreme situations, and maintaining service quality stability.
+Rather than building intricate models, it's better to ensure the most basic rules don't fail.

-Three Core Goals Form the Real Constraints of the Algorithm
+Three Core Objectives Form the Real Constraints of the Algorithm

-In all dispatch discussions, we consistently circled back to the same three goals:
+In all dispatch discussions, we consistently circled back to the same three objectives:

 1. Efficiency: Are orders accepted and executed promptly?